Data On-Boarding - Explained

 What is Data On-Boarding?

 The term Data On-Boarding is referred to as the transfer process of offline data in the form of digital format.
 The data is then combined and used for analysis purpose.
-Data onboarding is used for marketing purposes, to know marketing needs such as sales and overall consumers trends and information (behavioural analytics).
+Data onboarding is used for marketing purposes, to know marketing needs such as sales and overall consumers trends and information (behavioral analytics).
 Organizations try to get offline data to use it online as the information is concerned with customers buying approaches and trends.
 Such use of data provides an organization with an overall picture of the market that is used for future marketing purposes.
 The concept of data onboarding is also perceived as just onboarding or data on-ramping.

 Back to: MARKETING, SALES, ADVERTISING, & PR